pulumi/workshops/gitlab/pulumi-cloud-gitlab-integration/README.md

 pulumi config set gitlabAudience "gitlab.example.com"
 ```

-**NOTE:** This codebase is not tested with private GitLab installs and will likely require debugging if not run against gitlab.com.
+**NOTE:** This codebase is not tested with private GitLab installs and may require debugging if not run against gitlab.com.
+Please submit a PR for any necessary changes.

 ## Demo steps

 1. Pre-requisites:
+    1. Ensure you have a GitLab group created.
     1. Ensure your SSH key is set up in GitLab.
     1. Ensure your have a `GITLAB_TOKEN` set in your environment.
-    1. Ensure you have a `PULUMI_ACCESS_TOKEN` set in your environment
+    1. Ensure you have Pulumi Org created which uses GitLab as its identity provider (a trial org should work), configured with your GitLab group as the identity source.
     1. Ensure you have AWS credentials per the provider setup.
 1. Deploy the AWS OIDC resources, GitLab repo, and files: